godotengine/godot-docs/classes/class_scriptcreatedialog.rst

 The Editor's popup dialog for creating new :ref:`Script<class_Script>` files.

+.. rst-class:: classref-introduction-group

 Description
 -----------

-The ``ScriptCreateDialog`` creates script files according to a given template for a given scripting language.
+The **ScriptCreateDialog** creates script files according to a given template for a given scripting language.
 The standard use is to configure its fields prior to calling one of the :ref:`Popup.popup<class_Popup_method_popup>` methods.

 ::